WeMakeDevs/classroom-monitor-bot/docs/CONTRIBUTING.md

 This section guides you through submitting a bug report.
 Following these guidelines helps maintainers and the community understand your report 📝 reproduce the behavior 💻 and find related reports 🔎

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/kaiwalyakoparkar/classroom-monitor-bot/blob/main/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/kaiwalyakoparkar/classroom-monitor-bot/blob/main/.github/ISSUE_TEMPLATE/bug_report.yml).
+The information we ask for helps us resolve issues faster.

-> **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+> **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of the new one.

 #### Before Submitting A Bug Report